vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 ## Authenticate via `x509` Proxy certificates

 The Rucio JupyterLab extension also allows `x509` certificates to authenticate to the ESCAPE Rucio instance.
-The first thing you will need to do is to run the `voms-proxy-init` command to create a valid proxy.
+The first thing you will need to do is setup the proper access permission on the certificate and key, and then run the `voms-proxy-init` command to create a valid proxy.

 ```
 chmod 644 ~/.globus/usercert.pem